 To each meal I add a small veggie salad of some sort and fruit on the side.

-FYI: I don’t eat meat so I either substitute meat for beans, quinoa, Beyond Meat products, or I eat the meal as is without meat.
+FYI: I don’t eat meat so I either substitute meat for beans, quinoa, mushrooms, a veggie patty, or I eat the meal as is without meat.

 GF Crackers and cheese